 We can not let things unwritten because this is our way of showing to everyone that poker is more than a game which offers you a stable monthly income.
 Poker is an opportunity, a gate which helps you escape from a daily and boring routine.

-Like we said before, in poker, routine is a good thing, but we shouldn’t ignore the fact that we should make our own routine and change it accordingly to our needs.
+Like we said before, in poker, the routine is a good thing, but we shouldn’t ignore the fact that we should make our own routine and change it according to our needs.

 Isak, one of our Spin & Go beasts is an awesome example regarding this way of treating things.